-For these reasons, portfolio decarbonisation targets will continue to be reviewed at least every three years to ensure they remain appropriate.
+For these reasons, portfolio decarbonisation targets will continue to be reviewed at least every three years to ensure they remain appropriate and aligned with fiduciary objectives.

 3.5.2.
 Asset manager engagement

 The Trustee expects:

 - UK-regulated asset managers to be signatories of the Stewardship Code; - Non-UK regulated managers to exercise their voting rights in a manner consistent with a focus on medium and longer term investment performance.